beetbox/beets/docs/plugins/fuzzy.rst

 Fuzzy Search Plugin
 ===================

-The ``fuzzy`` plugin provides a query prefix that search you library using fuzzy pattern matching.
+The ``fuzzy`` plugin provides a prefixed query that search you library using fuzzy pattern matching.
 This can be useful if you want to find a track with complicated characters in the title.

 First, enable the plugin named ``fuzzy`` (see :doc:`/plugins/index`).